 It’s 11pm and I’m shivering in a cemetery in the woods of New Hampshire, trying to coax information from the spirit realm out of a creepy-looking wooden idol.
 The icy wind is whipping through the trees and the noises coming out of the darkness seem like ghosties just out of reach.
 What the hell am I doing here?
 I think to myself.
 And why didn’t I bring gloves?

-What I’m doing is investigating the paranormal at the Mount Washington Hotel, a notoriously haunted location (and inspiration for The Overlook in Stephen King’s The Shining).
+What I’m doing is investigating the paranormal at the Mount Washington Hotel, a notoriously haunted location.
 I’m one of a group of weekend ghost hunting warriors who are all on a Strange Escape together.
 Some of us have been on one of Amy Bruni’s investigations before.
 The Kindred Spirits and Ghost Hunters star hosts paranormal trips to notoriously haunted locations all over the country.
 For this weekend, people have brought along their own equipment to record EVPs (Electronic Voice Phenomena, ghostly recorded communications), and other above-my-pay-grade tools like K-II meters, EMF detectors and spirit boxes.
 The pros say spirit boxes aren’t totally reliable, but they do add to the spookiness factor - which at the moment, in this cemetery, is high.

 I’ve dabbled in the paranormal before - I once went on a ghost hunt at the Sprague Mansion - but I wouldn’t say I’m a total believer.
 If anything, since that other hunt produced no credible evidence of the supernatural, I arrived this weekend feeling skeptical.
 The other escapees seem to be fully expecting (and very excited) to experience ghosts and get face time with some of their favorite celebrity paranormal investigators.
 (Those are a real thing.
 Just trust me on this.)
 Still, I’m open to the possibilities of the weekend.
 I guess you could call me para-curious.

-The investigators with me at the Crawford Family Cemetery - as in Crawford Notch, one of the earliest settlers of the White Mountains - are Dana …
+The investigators with me at the Crawford Family Cemetery - as in Crawford Notch, one of the earliest settlers of the White Mountains - are Dana Matthews and Greg Newkirk from Planet Weird, who specialize in haunted …

 Most of us know Martha’s Vineyard to be a beautiful island with gorgeous beaches and celebrity guests, but not many know what goes on behind the scenes.
 The island actually hosts over 42 working farms, 16 oyster cultivators and local artisanal cheese, charcuterie, honey, chocolate, coffee, beer and elixirs of all kinds.